At the end of the fieldwork phase of the

 by well-known experts.
 Previous sites for the bi-annual meetings have been

-in Arizona, Colorado, Florida, and Oregon.
+in Arizona, Colorado, Florida, Oregon, California, Massachusetts and Tennessee.

 In January 1995, members of the Massachusetts Butterfly Club voted to become